kvapehe/cliogkoding/README.md

 ble levert 2023-05-05 og denne siden lever nå videre og er dynamisk oppdatert. https://github.com/kvapehe/cliogkoding/tree/main/innlevering

+# Information in English.
+Incase a non Norwegian reader / user sees this page here is some information.
+The scripts are written in English,
+and they try to show som programming examples in different languages.
+Mostly for educational use.
-## The whole idea behind this repository it to publish, own work and potentially even others work.
+### The whole idea behind this repository it to publish, own work and potentially even others work.
 The plan is to include inside the source code the potentially used sources.
 If anyone sees their own work with not a proper credit, let me know so I can fix it.